shellbro/ansible-role-ssh-tunnel-client/README.md

 side).
 Uses autossh and systemd for persistance.

-Before applying this role to a client machine use `shellbro.ssh_tunnel_server` role on a server machine so it is configured to allow port forwarding and has correct client SSH public key installed.
+Before applying this role to a client machine use `shellbro.ssh_tunnel_server` role on a server machine so it has correct SSH and firewall configuration.

 Requirements
 ------------